ltpitt/conference-organization/README.md

 Explain in a couple of paragraphs your design choices for session and speaker implementation:
 To build my Session model I decided to use simple String Properties except for duration (integer), date(DateProperty) and startTime(TimeProperty).
+I implemented my Sessions as children of Conference objects.
+I choose this solution because it was the recommended one and also made perfect sense to me because it was clearly reproducing the relation between a Conference and its Sessions.
+It also allowed me to explore the "parent" concept will be 100% useful in future.
 This decision was based on the need of the simplest and fastest solution possible because my work is very demanding lately and the time I have for this course is everyday less.
 Using String Properties allowed me to implement Session more or less easily without giving special care to data I was entering in any field.
 This is also why my SessionForm is 100% made with StringFields and my Speaker implementation is simply adding the speaker name, as string, to the Session class.